 Mr Frank Bruscino-Raiola is Australia’s leading TMR and Osseointegration surgeon and head of the Plastics department at Alfred Health.

 All clients referred to the A.S.A.P will attend an initial appointment at the Alfred Hospital, whereby a comprehensive assessment from all medical practitioners involved in the program will be carried out ahead of determining if any surgical intervention is appropriate.

-For further information, please visit the OPRA website, or contact:
+For information, please contact:

 Mr Steven Gray

-Plastic, Hand and Facio -Maxillary Surgery Unit
+Plastic, Hand and Faciomaxillary Surgery Unit

-A summary of the osseointegration program, extrapolated from the ‘Information for Patients with an above knee amputation’ Sahlgrenska University Hospital, outlines the rehabilitation rationale and aims of the OPRA program.
+The summary of the osseointegration program, extrapolated from the ‘Information for Patients with an above knee amputation’ Sahlgrenska University Hospital, outlines the rehabilitation rationale and aims of the OPRA program.

 Many people who have tried to use or are using an above knee prosthesis have reported a range of problems and difficulties in using a prosthesis with a prosthetic socket.
 In a Swedish scientific survey of patients with a unilateral above knee amputation, 72% report problems with heat and sweating in the prosthetic socket, 62% report problems with chafing from the socket, and 44% say it is uncomfortable to sit while wearing the prosthesis and that these difficulties considerably reduce their quality of life.

 Direct bone anchorage means that the prosthesis is attached without using a socket.
 The method is based on the principle of osseointegration, which has been in clinical use for prosthetic replacement of teeth since 1965.
 By surgically implanting a titanium screw, known as a fixture, into the femur – the thigh bone – the method produces a direct attachment for the prosthetic leg.
 The concept of osseointegration entails a direct contact between the fixture and the bone tissue, thereby assuring a stable attachment.